Send Browser Data with Honeycomb Web Instrumentation

 The most common and recommended solution is to use an OpenTelemetry Collector.
 By using a Collector, you can store sensitive credentials there and ensure that any data being sent to Honeycomb is processed safely (along with any additional data control enabled by the Collector).

 Browser code that sends requests directly to Honeycomb requires an API key.
 This exposes your Honeycomb data to the public.
-To limit that exposure, we strongly recommend that you create a new API key with permissions that only allows Send Events.
+To limit that exposure, we strongly recommend that you Create a Honeycomb Ingest API Key.
 This limits the impact of the key and enables you to rotate it often.

 The endpoint for the HoneycombWebSDK defaults to sending to the Honeycomb US endpoint https://api.honeycomb.io/v1/traces, so no changes need to be made for the endpoint and the API Key can be set directly in the code.
 To send data to the Honeycomb EU endpoint, uncomment endpoint in the example below.